sttp/Specification/Output/README.md

 > :construction: Purpose of protocol, fundamentals of how it works (command and data) - include sub-section titles ( 4# items) as needed

 In typical messaging exchange paradigms a source application hosts a block of structured data, composed in memory, with the intent to transmit the data to one or more receiving applications.
 The data has _structure_ in the sense that it exists as a collection of simpler primitive data types <sup>[[6](#user-content-ref6)]</sup> where each of the data elements is given a name to provide useful context and meaning; most programming languages represent data structures using a primary key word, e.g., `class` or `struct`.
-Before transmission, the data structure must be serialized <sup>[[7](#user-content-ref7)]</sup>, this is necessary because the programming language of the source application which hosts the data structure defines the structure in memory using a format that is optimized for use in the application.
+Before transmission, the data structure must be serialized <sup>[[7](#user-content-ref7)]</sup> - this is necessary because the programming language of the source application which hosts the data structure defines the structure in memory using a format that is optimized for use in the application.
 The process of serializing the data structure causes each of the data elements to be translated into a format that is easily transmitted over a network and is suitable for deserialization by a receiving application.

 The applications that are sending and receiving data structures can be running on the same machine or on different physical hardware with disparate operating systems.
 As a result, the details of the data structure serialization format can be complex and diverse.
 Such complexities can include issues with proper handling of the endianess of the primitive data types during serialization which may differ from the system that is deserializing the data, or differences in the interpretation of how character data is encoded <sup>[[8](#user-content-ref8)]</sup>.

-The subject of serializing data structures in the computer science field has become very mature.
+The subject of serializing data structures in the field of computer science has become very mature; many solutions exist to manage the complexities of serialization.
 Today most computer programming languages, or their associated frameworks, include various options for serializing data structures in multiple formats.
 However, these solutions tend to only work within their target ecosystems and are usually not very interoperable with other frameworks or languages.

 When interoperability is important, other technologies exist that focus on data structure serialization that works regardless of hardware, operating system or programming language.
-Two of these serialization technologies that are in wide use are Google Protocol Buffers <sup>[[9](#user-content-ref9)]</sup> and Apache Thrift <sup>[[10](#user-content-ref10)]</sup>.
-Both of these serialization frameworks create highly compact, cross-platform serializations of data structures with APIs that exist in commonly used programming languages.
+Two of these serialization technologies that are in wide use are Google Protocol Buffers <sup>[[9](#user-content-ref9)]</sup> and the Facebook developed Apache Thrift <sup>[[10](#user-content-ref10)]</sup>.
+Both of these serialization frameworks create highly compact, cross-platform serializations of data structures with APIs that exist in many commonly used programming languages.

-> :information_source: In the electric power industry, the IEEE C37.118 <sup>[[1](#user-content-ref1)]</sup> protocol exists as a standard serialization format for the exchange of synchrophasor data, Synchrophasor data is typically measured with an accurate time source, e.g., a GPS clock, and transmitted at high-speed data rates, up to 120 frames per second.
+> :information_source: In the electric power industry, the IEEE C37.118 <sup>[[1](#user-content-ref1)]</sup> protocol exists as a standard serialization format for the exchange of synchrophasor data.
+Synchrophasor data is typically measured with an accurate time source, e.g., a GPS clock, and transmitted at high-speed data rates, up to 120 frames per second.
 Measured data sent by this protocol is still simply a frame of serialized primitive types which includes data elements such as a timestamp, status flags, phasor angle / magnitude pairs, etc. The IEEE C37.118 protocol also prescribes the combination of data frames received from multiple source devices for the same timestamp into one large combined frame in a process known as concentration.
 The concentration process demands that a waiting period be established to make sure all the expected data frames for a given timestamp arrive.
 If any frames of data do not arrive before the waiting period expires, the overall combined frame is published anyway.
-Since the frame format is fixed, empty data elements that have no defined value, e.g., not-a-number or null, still occupy space for the missing frames.
+Since the frame format is fixed, empty data elements that have no defined value, e.g., NaN or null, still occupy space for the missing frames.

 For smaller sized, discrete data structures, the existing available serialization technologies are very fast and highly effective.
 However, as the data structures become larger, the process of serialization and deserialization becomes more costly in terms of both memory allocation and computational processing.
 Because of this, large frames of data are not recommended for use by these serialization technologies <sup>[[11](#user-content-ref11)]</sup> <sup>[[12](#user-content-ref12)]</sup>.
 Additionally, and perhaps more importantly, there are also penalties that occur at the network transport layer.